Carlos Fields

-Carlos Fields Jr. (born October 3, 1990) is an American football inside linebacker who is currently a free agent.
-He played college football for the Winston-Salem State.
-He signed with the Oakland Raiders as an undrafted free agent in 2014.
+Carlos Fields Jr. (born October 3, 1990) is an American college football coach and former linebacker.
+He is the defensive coordinator and linebackers coach for Virginia State University, positions he has held since 2022.
+He played college football for Winston-Salem State.
+After going undrafted in the 2014 NFL draft he signed with the Oakland Raiders of the National Football League (NFL).
+He also played for the Tampa Bay Buccaneers, New York Giants, Indianapolis Colts, Washington Redskins, Los Angeles Chargers, and Philadelphia Eagles.

+Fields Jr. started his coaching career at his alma mater before moving to Thomasville High School and Alabama A&M.

 Professional career

 Oakland Raiders

-After going undrafted in the 2014 NFL Draft, Fields signed with the Oakland Raiders on May 16, 2014.
+After going undrafted in the 2014 NFL draft, Fields signed with the Oakland Raiders on May 16, 2014.
 He was waived on August 30.

 Tampa Bay Buccaneers

 On September 1, 2014, Fields signed to the practice squad of the Tampa Bay Buccaneers.
 He was released on September 30.

 New York Giants

 Fields signed to the New York Giants' practice squad on October 15, 2014.
 He was released on October 28.

 Indianapolis Colts

 The Indianapolis Colts signed Fields to their practice squad on October 29, 2014.
 Fields signed a futures contract on January 19, 2015.
 He was waived on September 5.

-Washington Redskins
+Washington Redskins (first stint)

 The Washington Redskins signed Fields to their practice squad on November 9, 2015.
 On December 5, 2015, the Washington Redskins activated Fields to their 53-man roster.

 The team waived Fields on September 3, 2016.